The Most Expensive Fancy Blue Diamonds Ever Sold

 Though the Oppenheimer Blue may be the largest vivid blue diamond ever to be auctioned, there have been other types of blue diamonds in various sizes that have been sold at auction over the years.

-In 1983, a blue diamond ring that belonged to Marie-Antoinette was auctioned, in 1984 the pear-shaped Tereshchenko (42.92 carats) was sold, and in 1995, the 13.78-carat Begum Blue was bought.
-More recently, the famous Wittelsbach Blue (31.06-carat deep blue diamond) made headlines when in sold in 2008.
+In 1983, the most expensive blue diamond ring that belonged to Marie-Antoinette was auctioned.
+In 1984 the pear-shaped Tereshchenko (42.92 carats) was sold, and in 1995, the 13.78-carat Begum Blue was bought.
+More recently, the famous Wittelsbach Blue (31.06-carat deep blue diamond) made headlines when it sold in 2008.

 Genuine blue diamonds, especially those of superb quality and size, may only be available to those with deep pockets, but the mere fact that they are now on the radar of those who have the means but still only acquire items of importance and value, goes to show how significant these blue gems are and the weight they hold for the future.
+The consideration of the rare blue diamond price and the value of blue diamonds further accentuates their prominence.

 Article Image